WojciechMigda/zfec/README.rst

 To run the self-tests, execute ``tox`` from an unpacked source tree or git checkout.

-To run the tests of the Haskell API: ``runhaskell haskell/test/FECTest.hs``

-Note that in order to run the Haskell API tests you must have installed the library first due to the fact that the interpreter cannot process FEC.hs as it takes a reference to an FFI function.

 To install ``zfex`` built with custom compilation flags, execute:

 ``CFLAGS="-O3" pip install git+https://github.com/WojciechMigda/zfex.git``